How to Deal With A Bad Boss

-Dealing With A Bad Boss Shouldn’t Be Part of Your Job!
-Have a look at these short and sweet tips that can help you come up with a permanent solution for your work situation.
+Have a look at these short and sweet tips that can help you come up with a solution to deal with a bad boss.

 1. It’s Time to Buckle Up

 This is the time for you to become the best person you can at your job.
 You have to take it up a few notches so that you can start firing back by becoming the best you are at your job.
-You won’t have a lot of power to fight back if you are lousy at your job.
+You won’t have a lot of power to fight back if you are doing lousy work.

 2. Look at Your Job Description